shifaaakhtar/Airline-Passenger-Satisfaction-Analysis/README.md

 The main questions explored in this project include:

 - How does flight delay duration influence passenger satisfaction?
-- Which service categories contribute most to passenger satisfaction?
+- Which service categories show the strongest association with passenger satisfaction?
 - What factors explain why some passengers remain satisfied despite experiencing significant delay?

 ## Dataset